Due by Monday, November 6, 2017 (5pm)

-By Friday, November 3, students will be required to post a custom-made Google Map or a StorymapJS, which they’ve designed to help illustrate the story of a published American slave narrative.
+By Monday, November 6 [REVISED], students will be required to post a custom-made Google Map or a StorymapJS, which they’ve designed to help illustrate the story of a published American slave narrative.
 Each map should be embedded within a short blog post (about 800-1,000 words, or 4-5 pages) at the course website that describes the biography of the enslaved subject within the context of American slavery or antislavery, using citations to multiple secondary sources.

 - The maps themselves should contain about 8-10 place marks with each one including brief excerpted text from the published narrative (properly cited) along with supporting images or video clips (properly credited).
 The place marks should be positioned in correct geographical position and should be arranged in chronological order on the left-hand navigation column.

 - Primary source material for this project should come from North American Slave Narratives at the Documenting the American South website.